Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

 }
 ```

-We now have all the bricks in place to start running our app, time to write the event loop.
+We now have all the parts in place to start running our app, time to write the event loop.

 ### The event loop